sbabcoc/Selenium-Foundation/docs/StructuringPageModelsWithComponents.md

 However, modeling an application based solely on its pages produces a very flat model.
 It's quite common for a web application page to contain groups of elements that are logically associated (e.g. - billing address on an order information page).
 It's also common to encounter pages with multiple occurrences of an element grouping (e.g. - item tiles on a search results page).
 Factoring these grouping out into **page components** can greatly enrich your models, presenting a conceptual framework that automation developers will recognize.

 If your target application uses frames to structure its content, you will be amazed at the ease with which your models interact with them.
 With automatic driver targeting, **Selenium Foundation** entirely removes explicit context switching from your implementation, allowing you to focus on functionality instead.
+More on this later.

 ###### ExamplePage.java
 ```java